 Yules took hold of her shoulder.
 “Come on, Kya,” he said.
 “I’m in the militia now.
 I can keep you and your new baby safe.”

 She was starting to calm.
 The baby was another matter, though, continuing to crying, despite her feeble attempts to soothe it.
 It was horrible to hear, frightening with the sounds of collapsing still around them, but there wasn’t time to do anything about it.
 She looked at the others.
-“Ardré, could you lead these two out to the others?”
+“Ardré, could you lead these two out?”

 “Others?” squeaked the woman; she sounded like she didn’t believe them.